Eliran-Turgeman/blog_src/source/_posts/cohesion.md

 ---
-title: "Cohesion in simple terms - Software modularity"
+title: Cohesion in simple terms - Software modularity
-date: 2022-12-24T13:17:18+03:00
+date: 2022-12-24T10:17:18.000Z
 draft: false
-tags: ["modularity", "software design"]
+tags:
-categories: ["software design"]
+  - modularity
+  - software design
+readTime: 5
 ---

 Modularity is a must for good software design.
 It helps with extensibility, readability, maintainability, and more.
 It certainly isn’t easy to make your code modular, but what exactly is modularity, and how do we measure it?